AEK Athens F.C.: The Demis Nikolaidis era (2004–2008)

 In 2004, on the back of strong AEK fan support, Nikolaidis, at the head of a consortium of businessmen, bought out the beleaguered club and became the new president.
 His primary task was to lead AEK out of its precarious financial position.
 The first success was an arrangement through the Greek judicial system to write off most of the massive debt that previous club administrators had amassed and to repay any remaining public debts in manageable installments.

 Securing the club's existence in the Alpha Ethniki, Nikolaidis then began a program to rebuild AEK to its former glory.
-He appointed experienced former player Ilija Ivić as technical director and brought back Fernando Santos as a coach.
+He appointed experienced former player Ilija Ivić as technical director and brought back Fernando Santos as a manager.
 The AEK fans, emboldened by Nikolaidis' efforts, followed suit by buying season ticket packages in record numbers (over 17,000).

 AEK recruited promising young players to strengthen a depleted team.
 Led by the experienced Katsouranis and Liberopoulos, and featuring Brazilian Júlio César, the club made it to the Greek Cup final for the seventh time in 13 years but finished second in the Championship, and in the process, secured a place in the third qualifying round of the UEFA Champions League.
-For the 2006–07 season, former Real Betis coach Lorenzo Serra Ferrer was appointed to the coaching position after Fernando Santos' contract was not renewed.
+For the 2006–07 season, former Real Betis manager Lorenzo Serra Ferrer was appointed as manager after Fernando Santos' contract was not renewed.

 By beating Hearts over both legs (2–1 in Scotland and 3–0 in Greece), AEK progressed to the group stage of the Champions League.
 The club obtained a total of 8 points, having beaten AC Milan 1–0, Lille 1–0, and managing two draws with Anderlecht (1–1 in Greece and 2–2 in Belgium).
 AEK finished second in the Greek Super League, qualifying again for the third round in the UEFA Champions League.